To apply, follow the instructions on the job listings page.

 KNOWLEDGE, SKILLS AND ABILITIES:

 Qualification Requirements: To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions outlined above.

 Education: Bachelor’s degree in Journalism, English, Communications or a related field.

 Communication: Excellent verbal and listening skills.
 Must be able to provide courteous and effective service to co-workers, volunteers and the general public.
-Ability to read and comprehend documents such as safety rules, operating and maintenance instructions, and procedure manuals.
-Ability to write routine reports and correspondence.
-Ability to effectively present information in one-on-one and small group format.
+Is able to read, write, and comprehend routine reports and correspondence, including safety rules, operating and maintenance instructions and procedural manuals.
+Is able to effectively present information in one-on-one and small group format and large group format.

 Computer: Advanced Microsoft Word skills and experience using a corporate e-mail system are required.
 Intermediate Microsoft PowerPoint and basic Excel skills are also required.